North African species

 Most of females reach sexual maturity at two or three years old.
 Generally, they lay from March to June, with a peak at the end of April.
 The laying periods vary according to latitude and between years depending on environmental conditions, especially rainfall occurrence.

 In North Africa, houbara lays one to four eggs.
 Houbara eggs are pale grey-olive, mottled generously with brown spots.
 The incubation period is 23 days.
 The female and her brood leave the nest a few hours after hatching.
 Chicks are fed beak-to-beak by their mother.
 Houbara chicks are able to fly at 30 days old, but remain with their mother until two to three months old.

 The houbara is well adapted to desert environments and its range reflects these adaptive advantages.
 In North Africa, it prefers little-inhabited steppes and semi deserts with rainfalls ranging from 50 to 250 mm per year, which provide open lands and shrubby vegetation.

 During the year, both sexes are selective in their use of available habitat types.
-In the non breeding season habitat use do not differ between sexes, and houbaras forage in mix flocks of males, females and juveniles.
+In the non-breeding season, habitat use does not differ between sexes, and houbaras forage in mix flocks of males, females and juveniles.
 They use preferentially well vegetated patches, especially those that were temporarily flooded after rainfalls and water courses (wadis).
 During the breeding season (end of winter to the beginning of summer) habitat use differ between sexes.
 Males forage in water courses and display on open reg (gravel plain) characterized with small vegetation cover (3%) and height (<5 cm), looking for conspicuousness.